buckaroo-it/WooCommerce/readme.txt

 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.10.1 =
+- Updated manual with explanation about new AfterPay payment method.
+(Section 4.2.4)

 = 2.10.0 =
 - Users can edit the giftcards available in the payment method configuration.